SkiffyMan/RLOrbital/README.md

-Orbital is a GUI for MarlBot.
+Orbital is a unofficial GUI for MarlBot.
 This was made as an all-in-one tool to launch and manage multiple instances of MarlBot in a easy to use and time efficient way.

 ![Orbital V1 0 6](https://github.com/SkiffyMan/RLOrbital/assets/169090800/0005d51f-9503-4c2e-87e1-2bcc05230b1d)